 The ad hoc advisory committee will make a recommendation of award (ROA) to the Mayor for approval or disapproval.
-The Mayor may approve or disapprove the ROA, revise the recommendation, or return the recommendation for additional review.
-If the Mayor disapproves the ROA, the Mayor will provide the ad hoc advisory committee reasons in writing for the disapproval.
+The Mayor may approve, disapprove, or revise the ROA.
+If the Mayor disapproves the ROA, the Mayor will provide reasons in writing for the disapproval or revision.